 The Build Structure tool builds and modifies atomic structures.
-The equivalent commands are build and bond.
-See also: Rotamers, Modeller Comparative, rna, torsion
+The equivalent commands are build, torsion, bond, and angle.
+See also: Rotamers, Modeller Comparative, Model Loops, Add Hydrogens, Altloc Explorer, Renumber Residues, Change Chain IDs, rna, swapaa, swapna, tug, undo, selection context menus

 Build Structure can be opened from the Structure Editing section of the Tools menu and manipulated like other panels (more...).
 Sections:

 The Start Structure section of Build Structure adds new atoms or molecules independent of any pre-existing atoms.
-See also: open, angle, torsion
+See also: Fetch by ID, open

-The peptide can be added to an existing molecule model or generated as a new model with a specified name.
+Clicking Apply adds the atom(s) with the specified Residue name, in either an existing molecule model or a new model with a specified name.

 Clicking Apply brings up another dialog for specifying backbone φ (phi) and ψ (psi) angles and other parameters.
 One or more rows can be chosen with the mouse and Set to values either entered manually or supplied for various types of secondary structure: